plausible/website/_posts/2024-11-29-tracking-google-ads-and-other-paid-campaigns-with-plausible.md

 ## Setup and track your paid campaigns with Plausible

 While setting up your ads in Google or anywhere, make sure to [UTM-tag](https://plausible.io/blog/utm-tracking-tags) your links.
+This will help Plausible to correctly identify the traffic as paid, from which referral exactly, which campaigns, terms, and content used as specified in the UTM-tagging done by you.

 Please note we work with a [last-touch attribution model](https://plausible.io/blog/ecommerce-revenue-attribution#revenue-attribution-models) because of our privacy-first nature.
 This means that the traffic source from which such sessions were acquired where conversions happened, are the ones credited for that conversion.

 ### Tagging URLs in Google Ads

 W﻿hen it comes to Google Ads,﻿ you can utilize either auto-tagging or manual UTM tagging.
 Here’s how to do it: